 This course focuses on introducing the language with an emphasis on developing speaking, listening, reading and writing skills.
 Students will learn basic vocabulary and grammatical structures.
 Vocabulary topics include: basic conversation, descriptive adjectives, school, emotions, food, family, clothing, restaurant, house and household chores, and sports.
-Grammar topics include subject pronouns, conjugating regular and irregular present tense verbs, and affirmative tu commands.
+Grammar topics include subject pronouns, conjugating regular and irregular present tense verbs, and expressing likes and dislikes.
 Students will learn about the customs and traditions of Spanish-speaking people throughout the world.